 The vagina is overtly soft and sensitive during pregnancy, so friction may be enough to cause bleeding of varying degrees.
 Therefore, using lubrication will help you reduce the chances of irritation within the vagina.

-Condoms will prevent you and the baby from any Sexually Transmitted Infections – always use them during pregnancy.
+Condoms will prevent you and the baby from any sexually transmitted infections.
+Always use them during pregnancy (and otherwise, too!).

 When to Avoid Intercourse During Pregnancy

-Sometimes, you would be better off refraining from sex- some situations are:
+Sometimes, you are simply better off refraining from sex.
+Some situations where this is applicable are:

 1. Placenta Previa